Leo3418/leo3418.github.io/content/en/collections/gentoo-config-luks2-grub-systemd/setup-process/configure-gentoo/packages.md

 GRUB 2.06 has [limited support for LUKS2][arch-wiki-grub-luks2].
 Although code implementing partial LUKS2 support exists in this version, the bootloader files installed using the default procedure do not support LUKS2.
-Argon2id is not support at all in this version either.
+Argon2id is not supported at all in this version either.

 Luckily, after applying the following patches to GRUB 2.06, LUKS2 support can be added to the installed bootloader files automatically, and Argon2id is